-- Give an education of opioid overdose which can be alone or paired with naloxone training and distribution.
+- Give education on opioid overdose, which can be alone or paired with naloxone training and distribution.

 - For pregnant victims, a manual left uterine displacement would be more beneficial in alleviating the aortocaval compression when chest compressions are made if the height of the fundus is higher than the umbilicus.

 These are just some simple steps when administering BLS for healthcare providers.
-There are more detailed steps that you should learn to properly provide quality rescue to victims.
+There are more detailed steps that you should learn to provide quality rescue to victims properly.
 You can learn this by enrolling yourself in a proven and tested BLS course.